lucalorenzon/my-todo-mvc/README.md

 {"status": "ok"}
 ```
 - All other requests should return an empty body with status code 404
-- If request to `/health` has also parameters it should return an empty body with status code 400

 It should be deployed in aws ecs service.
 So also all the necessary infrastructure and deploy pipeline are in scope.
 It should be monitored by Opentelemetry and Grafana.